doctrine/orm/docs/en/reference/query-builder.rst

 while the named placeholders start with a : followed by a string.

 Calling ``setParameter()`` automatically infers which type you are setting as value.
-This works for integers, arrays of strings/integers, DateTime instances and for managed entities.
+This works for integers, arrays of strings/integers, DateTimeInterface instances and for managed entities.
 If you want to set a type explicitly you can call the third argument to ``setParameter()`` explicitly.
 It accepts either a PDO type or a DBAL Type name for conversion.